TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.deploy/problemscoping-deploy-armtemplateerror.md

                     }
                     ],
                     "required": false
                     },{
-                  "id": "deployment_marketplaceimage",
+                      "id": "deployment_manageddisks",
                       "order": 2,
-                  "controlType": "multilinetextbox",
+                      "controlType": "dropdown",
-                  "displayLabel": "What marketplace image are you trying to deploy? ", "required": false,
-                  "useAsAdditionalDetails": true,
+                      "displayLabel": "Are you deploying with managed disks?", "watermarkText": "Choose an option",
-                  "hints": [{
+                      "dropdownOptions": [{
-                    "text": "Name of the marketplace image you are trying to deploy."
-                    }]
+                        "value": "Yes",
+                        "text": "Yes"
+                        },{
+                          "value": "No",
+                          "text": "No"
+                          },{
+                            "value": "I do not know",
+                            "text": "I do not know"
+                          }
+                          ],
+                          "required": false
                         }
                         ]
 }
 ---